Macron blames pointless innovation, targets Chinese, American technology balance | ExBulletin

 But as a growing number of digital companies are lining up to go public through an initial public offering (IPO) or a acquisition by a special purpose purchasing company (SPAC), investments in technology delays are seen in the United States.
 United and China.

-Macron since his election in 2017 has backed investment in the digital economy as a key to reducing unemployment and stimulating economic growth and vowed to turn the country into an “initial nation”.
+Macron since his election in 2017 has backed investment in the digital economy as a key to reducing unemployment and stimulating economic growth and vowed to turn the country into a start-up country.

 French start-ups raised a record 5.4 billion euros in 2020, up 7% from a year earlier, according to the EY.

-None of the largest global digital companies are European, however, and some debuts in the much-anticipated IPO market, such as that of French digital music company Believe (BLV.PA), were disappointing. read more ($ 1 = 0.8329 euro)
+None of the major global digital companies are European, however, and some debuts in the much-anticipated IPO market, such as that of French digital music company Believe, were disappointing. ($ 1 = 0.8329 euro)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online